 Heucheras come in a variety of colors from palest green to bright chartreuse to orangy-brown to reddish-brown to deep wine red.
 Leaf shapes vary too from smooth and rounded, to almost maple-leaf-like, to curly, lettuce-leaf-like.

 They look good all summer, need no fall cleanup or protection, and survive our cold winters with no problem.
 A simple tug to remove any crispy leaves in the spring and they are good to go.

 By the way, heuchera is pronounced with a hard c.
 I will never forget that after I was chastised for mispronouncing it by a 93-year-old client.

 Sedum or Stonecrop

-My first choice for full sun edging or container plants are those in the sedum or stonecrop families.
+My first choice for full sun edging or container plants is those in the sedum or stonecrop families.
 As succulents, sedums and stonecrops are all drought-tolerant, thriving in hot, dry areas, especially next to stone walkways where not much else will grow.

 They too come in a variety of colors and shapes, in fact, look especially nice (I think) when varieties are mixed together randomly.

 So, this season think outside of your comfort zone, and become a plant snob by replacing those boring hostas with a little more pizazz!